-Even when you’ve deliberately narrowed down your focus to the biggest, most important goals, and the most essential work you can be doing for those goals, that doesn’t mean you’re all the way there.
+Even when you’ve deliberately narrowed your focus to the biggest, most important goals and the essential work you can do for those goals, that doesn’t mean you’re all the way there.
 This kind of work tends to ask a lot of you.
-It’s hugely fulfilling and ultimately rewarding, but nonetheless taxing.
+It’s hugely fulfilling and ultimately rewarding but still taxing.

-And work like this, that takes up lots of your energy, tends to open the door for your mind to start looking for something easier to focus on.
+Work like this, which takes up lots of energy, opens the door for your mind to start looking for something easier to focus on.
 In other words: distractions.
-Distractions are an unending stream of escapes and loopholes that your mind will gravitate to in order to find a path of less resistance.
-This is why knowing how to wipe out distractions is a staple of the working Smarter toolkit.
+Distractions are an unending stream of escapes and loopholes that your mind will gravitate to when searching for a path of less resistance.
+Knowing how to wipe out distractions is a staple of the working Smarter toolkit.

 5. Ditch Your Busyness Habit

-One specific area of the distractions described above that is big and problematic enough to warrant its own spot on this list, is the business of busyness.
-Busyness, though it may feel very much like productivity and wear all the same outfits, is really just another distraction that eats away at your energy and holds you back from making real, serious progress.
+One specific area of the distractions described above that is big and problematic enough to warrant its own spot on this list is the business of busyness.
+Busyness, though it may feel very much like productivity and wear all the same outfits, is another distraction that eats away your energy and holds you back from making real, serious progress.

-Remember, distractions are basically loopholes – shortcuts for the brain to sidestep difficult (though important) work.
-The mind says, “I can’t worry about that right now, I have to go look at THIS thing!”
+Remember, distractions are loopholes — shortcuts for the brain to sidestep difficult (though important) work.
+The mind says, “I can’t worry about that right now; I have to look at THIS thing!”

-Most distractions are easy to spot, yet difficult to avoid.
-That’s what makes busyness especially nefarious – often, we don’t even notice it’s there.
-When you’re busy, you feel productive because you are actually getting things done, or at least making progress on them.
+Most distractions are easy to spot yet tricky to avoid.
+That makes busyness especially nefarious – often, we don’t even notice it’s there.
+Of course, when you’re busy, you feel productive because you are getting things done or at least making progress on them.
 But it makes no difference how much progress you make if you’re saying yes to everything and taking on every task that comes along instead of laser-focusing on critical work.

 6. View Your World Like a Minimalist

-There is perhaps no other movement that has crystallized this idea of ‘less’ quite so well as minimalism.
+Perhaps no other movement has crystallized this idea of ‘less’ quite as well as minimalism.

 You don’t have to be a minimalist to achieve your biggest goals and reach your dreams.
-But you could be leaving a ton of opportunity on the table if you don’t at least make an attempt to think like one.
+But you could leave a ton of opportunity on the table if you don’t at least attempt to think like one.

 The minimalist’s secret is that there is waste everywhere.
 There is waste in our homes, waste in our schedules, waste in our budgets, and even waste filling up our digital worlds.
-And while waste may sound like a dirty word to the uninitiated, it is really an exciting gateway of opportunity.
-By learning to identify, remove, and ward off waste, you can claim untold space and resources in your life for the things that really do bring you joy, prosperity, and abundance.
+And while “waste” may sound like a dirty word to the uninitiated, it is genuinely an exciting gateway of opportunity.
+By learning to identify, remove, and ward off waste, you can claim untold space and resources in your life for the things that do bring you joy, prosperity, and abundance.

-We’re really cooking now.
 You’ve Identified what you’re going after, and you’ve Reduced the clutter getting in your way.
-Your time and energy are freed up and supercharged to go after your #1 Most Super-Important Thing.
+As a result, your time and energy are freed up and supercharged to go after your #1 Most Super-Important Thing.

 7. Create Leverage

-We have seen that tasks, projects, and initiatives vary from highly impactful to not very impactful at all.
-And we’ve just talked about (perhaps ad nauseum) how to Identify the highly impactful stuff, and Reduce the low-no impact stuff.
-This is basically the range of output your activities may have.
+We have seen that tasks, projects, and initiatives vary from highly impactful to ineffective.
+And we’ve just talked about how to Identify the highly impactful stuff and Reduce the low-no impact stuff.
+So this is the range of output your activities may have.

 Now let’s add a second dimension: the range of input.
-Now here is where things get, and I don’t say this lightly, freaking juicy.
+Here is where things get, and I don’t say this lightly, juicy.

 We all need wins.
 Success is little more than a long series of wins that have not been outperformed by losses.
-Start piling up your wins by looking at the options before you, and going where your work will yield the best result.
-Where you’ll get the best bang for your buck, so to speak.
-This principle is called input-output asymmetry, and it can lead you to accomplishing more than you ever thought possible.
+So start piling up your wins by looking at the options before you and going where your work will yield the best result — where you’ll get the best bang for your buck.
+This principle is called input-output asymmetry, which can lead you to accomplish more than you ever thought possible.

 8. Don’t Forget to Rest

-People are often surprised when I mention rest amid topics about working Smarter, getting more done and living out your aspirations.
-It seems that the 21st century fetishization of reducing sleep, never taking breaks, and working 29 ½ hour days has really taken hold of some people with the impression that this is the road to material success.
+People are often surprised when I mention rest amid topics about working Smarter, getting more done, and living out your aspirations.
+But, unfortunately, the 21st-century fetishization of reducing sleep, never taking breaks, and working 29 ½ hour days has taken hold of some people with the impression that this is the road to material success.

-But like, dude, seriously.
 Is it any wonder that so many of us are dealing with perpetual burnout?
-Overworking won’t make you happier, and it doesn’t even get you closer to superficial metrics of success like wealth and job titles.
+Overworking won’t make you happier, and it doesn’t even get you closer to superficial success metrics like wealth and job titles.

 Being tired is unproductive and, more importantly, terrible for your health.
-In fact, Arianna Huffington even wrote a whole awesome book about it.
+Arianna Huffington even wrote a fantastic book about it.
 If you don’t allow yourself adequate time to rest and recharge, you’ll be less effective and feel worse the entire time.
-Learn to enjoy getting plenty of sleep and don’t forget to take restful breaks.
-And then when you’re ready, jump back out there and get back to killing it.
+So learn to enjoy getting plenty of sleep, and don’t forget to take restful breaks.
+And then, when you’re ready, jump back out there and get back to killing it.

 That’s it – you’ve done it.
 You now have all the keys to working Smarter – you’re ready to Identify your most important goals, Reduce everything in the way, and then Optimize what’s left.
-All the tools you need to grab life by the horns, tail, legs and torso with unparalleled focus and intensity.
-You’re ready to start working, as the adage goes, “Smarter, not Harder.”
+All the tools you need to grab life by the horns, tail, legs, and torso with unparalleled focus and intensity.
+You’re ready to start working “Smarter, not Harder,” as the adage goes.

 BUT WAIT A MINUTE!
 RECORD SCRATCH!
 That’s not the name of this blog.
 And look, there’s even still another whole graphic underneath here.
-We obviously haven’t covered the whole story just yet.
+So we haven’t covered the entire story just yet.

-Working Smarter is a freaking awesome toolset that can give you back control of your life and get you moving hastily in the right direction.
+Working Smarter is a toolset that can give you back control of your life and get you racing in the right direction.
 But it’s only one side of a two-part system.
-On its own, it is yin with no yang, peanut butter with no jelly, mac with no cheese.
+On its own, it is yin with no yang, peanut butter with no jelly, and mac with no cheese.